SpaceX launches Falcon Heavy, the world's most powerful rocket

 The rocket's smooth takeoff wasn't the only stunning thing about this launch.

 In a never-before-seen feat, SpaceX also managed to guide at least two of the Falcon Heavy's first-stage rocket boosters to land upright back on Earth.
 They cut back through the Earth's atmosphere and landed in unison at a Kennedy Space Center landing pad.

+"That was probably the most exciting thing I've ever seen -- literally ever," Musk said.

-The third booster was supposed to land on a sea-faring platform called a droneship, but it wasn't immediately clear if that landing was successful.
+The third booster was supposed to land on a sea-faring platform called a droneship -- but just as it was about to land, the livestream cut out.
+Musk confirmed after the launch that the booster made a crashed.

 On board the rocket that's now headed deeper into space is Musk's personal Tesla (TSLA) roadster.
-At the wheel is a dummy dressed in a spacesuit, and the car is blaring David Bowie's "Space Oddity" on an endless loop.
-Cameras on board the car showed it headed deeper into space.
-Musk plans to put the car into orbit around the sun.
+At the wheel is a dummy dressed in a spacesuit.
+Musk said in December the car would play David Bowie's "Space Oddity" on repeat.
+Cameras on board the car show it cruising by Earth, which appears as a big blue orb in the background.
+Musk plans to send the car into orbit around the sun.

-Musk announced last year he planned to put his car on the inaugural Falcon Heavy flight.
+He announced last year he planned to put his car on the inaugural Falcon Heavy flight.
 When asked on Twitter why he wanted to throw away a $100,000 vehicle, he replied, "I love the thought of a car drifting apparently endlessly through space and perhaps being discovered by an alien race millions of years in the future."

 Related: Everything you need to know about SpaceX's Falcon Heavy